Parents Are Giving Their Underage Children Credit Cards

 — Cambridge Credit (@CambridgeCredit) March 25, 2019

 Interestingly, experts seem split on how beneficial it is to give children access to credit cards.
-CEO of the website Money Therapy, Ellie Thompson, told CreditCards.com that the situation could be “potentially disastrous” for parents whose credit history is less than stellar.
+Ellie Thompson, CEO of the website Money Therapy, told CreditCards.com that the situation could be “potentially disastrous” for parents whose credit history is less than stellar.

 “If you aren’t using your credit card correctly and paying off debt every month, chances are you might teach your children that same behavior,” she said.